amaui-org/amaui/docs/public/assets/md/dev/zip/start.md

 # amaui zip

-Library for zipping & unzipping any data.
+Library for compressing, uncompressing any data in front end & back end.

 ### Add